Flood Damage - DRFA

 North & Far North Queensland Monsoon Trough; 25 January - 14 February 2019

-Following the above declared event of 25 January - 14 February 2019, the proposed programme of works following the February/March 2018 Flood event (Details below) has been reset.
+Following the above declared event of 25 January - 14 February 2019, the proposed program of works following the February/March 2018 flood event (details below) has been reset.

-As a result of the North and Far North Queensland Monsoon Trough experienced early this year, assistance has been activated for the area formally defined as “Communities within North and Far North Queensland affected by the monsoon trough and significant rainfall and flooding, 25 January – 14 February 2019”.
+As a result of the North and Far North Queensland Monsoon Trough experienced, assistance has been activated for the area formally defined as “Communities within North and Far North Queensland affected by the monsoon trough and significant rainfall and flooding, 25 January – 14 February 2019”.

 Reconstruction works have been jointly funded by the Commonwealth and Queensland Governments under the Disaster Recovery Funding Arrangements (DRFA).
 The Reconstruction of Essential Public Assets (REPA) for the Council was activated on 1 February 2019.

-To date Council have submitted 13 submissions to QRA, twelve of which have been approved and a further siz (6) works packages to be submitted before March 2020.
+Council has submitted the below work packages to the Queensland Reconstruction Authority (QRA).
 Each package is named after the dominant arterial road in the package but REPA works will be undertaken on lower order roads associated with each package, if works have been identified.

-Details on the roads involved in these packages can be found below, along with an update on works to date as at 24 October 2019, or alternatively view the live map here.
+Details on the roads involved in these packages can be found below, along with an update on works to date, or alternatively view the live map.

 |Works Package 03; Jessie Springs||100% complete|